oganm/masterOfCellTypes/README.md

 =================

 Use and modify run.R to do stuff.
 Variables in the first lines dictate what will it do.
-Most are self explanatory Normalization
+Most are self explanatory

+Don't try running it with xls=TRUE and openoffice on.

+Normalization
 -----
 **desFile:** Location of the original design file.
 Exact structure of the design file is mostly unimportant.
 Only rules are: